 Better keywords = better customers.
 Well-designed sites that are optimized for search ultimately deliver better customers by tailoring content design to meet specific search inquiries.
 With users’ fleeting attention spans and pages of competitive content just a click away, the smartest SEO strategies are built around an understanding of how customers search and hard data about what words and terms guide their searches.
 Success not only means designing content that gets indexed properly by search engines, but it also means making that content relevant to users and arranging it in ways that are easy to access and digest quickly.

 Results are measurable.
 Few marketing efforts produce results that are as easily tracked as SEO.
 SEO and related tools like PPC (pay-per-click) advertising are not only affordable; they’re easily — almost obsessively —measurable.
 With tools like Google Analytics, your marketing team can determine how many prospective customers are coming to your site, how they got there, what keywords they used to find you, what links they clicked on, and how long they stayed.

 Effective SEO strategies can help schools clarify their message, reach the right audience, and bring more qualified leads to recruiters.
-As technology advances, as search become more mobile and results more tailored, SEO and SEM will play an ever-increasing role in reaching prospective students during crucial decision-making periods.
-To learn more about how Enrollment Builders’ team of professionals can help develop an SEO or pay-for-performance marketing strategy for your school, call us at 513-518-7824, or request information here.
+As technology advances, search becomes more mobile, and results more tailored, SEO and SEM will play an ever-increasing role in reaching prospective students during crucial decision-making periods.
+To learn more about how the Enrollment Builders’ team of professionals can help develop an SEO or pay-for-performance marketing strategy for your school, call us at 513-518-7824, or request information here.